dannas/dannas.github.com/_drafts/lets_implement_system.md

 }
 ```

 The [system(3)](https://pubs.opengroup.org/onlinepubs/9699919799/functions/system.html) standard specifies that `SIGCHLD` should be blocked in the parent and that `SIGINT` and `SIGQUIT` should be ignored.
 This leads to a much more verbose implementation.
-I will base future changes on `system1` to to improve readability.
+I will base future changes on `system1` for the sake of readability.

 ```
 int system2(const char *cmd) {